TheTransitClock/TheTransitClock/index.md

 ## Introduction
-This is the home of The Transit Clock.

 The Transit Clock is an open source transit information system.
 It's core function is to provide and analyze arrival predictions for transit systems.

-It takes a GTFS-realtime vehicle feed as input and product a GTFS-realtime trip updates feed.
+It takes a GTFS-realtime vehicle feed as input and produces a GTFS-realtime trip updates feed.

 The Transit Clock is an extended open source version of the project formally know as Transitime.